Rudy Vallée: Vallee-Video

 From 1948 to 1952, Vallée owned Vallee-Video, a television production company formed in the early days of national TV broadcasts.
 The company was incorporated on April 3, 1948.
 Vallée made 16mm film shorts for television, including These Foolish Things and Under a Campus Moon, in which he appeared himself.
 Ed Wynn, Pinky Lee, Buddy Lester and Cyril Smith also appeared in Vallee-Video productions.
 Comedy sequences in the productions featured dubbed-in laughter.

 In 1949, Vallee-Video produced one of the first cartoon shows on television, Tele-Comics.

 Vallee-Video's breakthrough in 1952 would have been a 15-minute television show based on the Dick Tracy comic strip starring Vallée's friend Ralph Byrd, who played the character in four successful Dick Tracy theatrical serials from 1937 to 1941.
 Vallée sold the show as a pilot to NBC.
 Vallée and Byrd also worked on a proposed radio show based on the comic strip Hawkshaw the Detective.
-However, Byrd died in August 1952, bringing the Dick Tracy production to a halt, and spelling the end for Vallee-Video.
+Byrd died in August 1952, bringing the Dick Tracy production to a halt, and ending for Vallee-Video.

 Personal life

+Vallée was a Republican who strongly supported Richard Nixon's 1968 presidential campaign.
+He noted that he had donated money to it and had urged Reader's Digest magazine to reprint Nixon's article "Cuba, Castro and JFK," originally published in November 1964.

+Vallée maintained an estate at Kezar Lake in Maine.

+Vallée died of cancer at his Los Angeles estate known as Silvertip on July 3, 1986 while watching the televised centennial ceremonies of the restored Statue of Liberty.
+His wife Eleanor said that his last words were: "I wish we could be there; you know how I love a party."